ibm-cloud-docs/Db2onCloud/migration_setup.md

 Keeping both the Standard/Enterprise and Performance plan instances active will result in billing for each environment until the Standard/Enterprise plan instance is deleted.{: important}

 If you disable the prior instance, IBM does not charge for that source instance for 14 days.
-After 14 days, storage charges will begin automatically. {: important}
+After 14 days, storage charges will begin automatically.{: important}

 10. When the migration is complete, your deployment is now available in the **Performance** plan.